Brice-sogilis/di-post/Post.md

 ## 3) Capacity & requirements tracking

-This point is simple but underrated: when ensuring that every resource or external behaviour is injected instead of creating them at will, the signature of the functions/methods/classes/… reveals their needs, and possibly some design flows :
+This point is simple but underrated: when ensuring that every resource or external behaviour is injected instead of creating them at will, the signature of the functions/methods/classes/… reveals their needs, and possibly some design flows:

 ```python
 # Making http in the middle of an arithmetic operation ?
 Never!